NAJID-MOHAMED/NAJID-MOHAMED/README.md

 <summary><b>🎯 What I Bring to the Table</b></summary>
 <br>

-- 🏗️ **Architecture**: Design and implement scalable microservices architectures with event-driven patterns
+- 🏗️ **Development**: Build web applications with clean and maintainable code
-- ☁️ **Cloud Native**: Build cloud-agnostic solutions leveraging AWS, containerization, and orchestration
+- ☁️ **Cloud Basics**: Learn and use cloud services, containerization, and deployment
-- 🔄 **DevOps Excellence**: Implement CI/CD pipelines, infrastructure as code, and automated deployment strategies
+- 🔄 **DevOps Fundamentals**: Set up CI/CD pipelines and automate simple workflows
-- 🤖 **AI Integration**: Develop intelligent systems using machine learning for real-world business problems
+- 🤖 **AI/ML**: Explore AI/ML integration in small projects
-- 📊 **Data Engineering**: Design real-time data processing pipelines with Kafka and Flink
+- 📊 **Data Handling**: Work with databases and basic data processing
-- 🚀 **Performance**: Optimize systems for high throughput, low latency, and exceptional user experience
+- 🚀 **Optimization**: Focus on improving performance and user experience

 </details>